/

 When naming events, Amplitude recommends establishing a consistent naming convention that uses:

-• Consistent capitalization: Amplitude will capture Song Played and song played as two separate events, so this naming convention will help prevent messy data, especially when multiple teams are sending the same event.
+• Consistent capitalization: Amplitude captures Song Played and song played as two separate events, so this naming convention helps to prevent messy data, especially when multiple teams send the same event.

-• A consistent syntax: Similarly, Song Played and Played Song will also be considered separate events.
-For example, a standard of [Noun] + [Past-Tense Verb] will make sure all your events are consistent.
+• A consistent syntax: Song Played and Played Song are also considered separate events.
+For example, a standard of [Noun] + [Past-Tense Verb] ensures all your events are consistent.

-• A consistent actor: Does Message Sent mean that the user sent a message or that we sent a message to the user?
-If all your events are always from the user's perspective, you'd know that this means the user sent a message.
+• A consistent actor: Does Message Sent mean that the user sent a message or that you sent a message to the user?
+If all your events are named in a way that reflects the user's perspective, the meaning is clear immediately.

 Default events are Title Cased from the user's perspective, with a [Noun] + [Past Tense Verb].
-You can follow establish your own convention if you wish, but the most important thing is that you remain consistent.
+You can also follow establish your own convention as long as you remain consistent.

 Properties